 Q. Are the tunnels a public right of way?

-Q. Why hasn’t TWITA consulted with users about closing the tunnel?
+Q. Why hasn’t NECA consulted with users about closing the tunnel?

-The Tyne & Wear Integrated Transport Authority (TWITA) has informed the community groups on either side of the river who were originally established for the New Tyne Crossing project but obviously provide a useful and important forum for Tyne Pedestrian & Cyclist Tunnels updates.
+The North East Combined Authority (NECA) has informed the community groups on either side of the river who were originally established for the New Tyne Crossing project but obviously provide a useful and important forum for Tyne Pedestrian & Cyclist Tunnels updates.
 Additionally, we have posted details of the proposals – and will continue to do so – on this website as well as communicating through Twitter and Facebook and in the regional media.

 Q. What about the long-term future of the tunnels?

 The overall investment to be made in these tunnels is significant.
 It is therefore our primary objective to increase the usage of the tunnels, for healthy travel and recreation, in-line with overarching government policy.
 We believe that it is only once the tunnels are refurbished that this objective can be realised and we will be actively promoting usage of the newly refurbished tunnels once the works are complete.

 We fully appreciate that these tunnels provide an essential and sustainable transport link and are committed to protecting their long term future.
 The proposed shuttle service for the duration of the temporary closure will go a long way to maintain it during the period of these essential works.

 The day-to-day upkeep of the tunnels is paid for by the tolls collected at the vehicle tunnel.
 However, due to the tunnels’ age and Grade II listing, NECA has had to find money far in excess of its normal maintenance budget to fund these improvements.

 Q: How much does it cost to maintain the tunnels?